rajitbanerjee/facebook-friends/README.md

 # facebook-friends
 COMP10050 Software Engineering Project 1, Assignment 1

-The program asks the user to provide as input from the command line the name of a Facebook user.
+The program asks the user to provide as input from the command line the names of at most 6 Facebook users.
-At most 6 users can be provided as input.
 For each user, at most 4 friends can be provided as input.
 To indicate that no more users/friends need to be added, the "enter" key should be pressed.